theNewDynamic/oregonsadventurecoast.com/content/lodgingitems/OAC-VR-18.md

   Waterfront Cottage with gorgeous sunsets and views.
 Escape to the beautiful S Oregon Coast and enjoy your stay in a lovely home with nearby shopping, beaches, sand dunes, parks, museums, golfing, and much more, you are sure to enjoy your stay!
 website: 'https://www.airbnb.com/rooms/21474080'
 amenityList:
-  - amenitySelect: '6'
+  - 6 - WiFi Available
-  - amenitySelect: '7'
+  - 7 - Kitchens Available
 ---